HarryAllen1/tsa-grouping-thing/docs/admin/logs.md

 It does **NOT** log:

 - Changes people make to their account (name, gender, events, etc.),
-- Changes preformed by admins,
+- Changes preformed by admins on the admin teams page,
 - Results changes, or
 - File changes (submission uploads, file uploads).